xenshreyas/cpsc330-2024W2/_sources/syllabus.md

 ## Code of conduct

+This course follows the departmental policy available here: https://my.cs.ubc.ca/docs/collaboration-plagiarism.
+If you are not sure whether or not what you plan to do constitutes academic misconduct, consult the policy, an instructor or the course coordinator.

+In general, the following is expected:
+- Do not submit work that you did not authored.
+If portions of code are being reused, declare all sources.
 - If you plan to engage in non-course-related activity in lecture (Facebook, YouTube, chatting with friends, etc), please sit in the last two rows of the room to avoid distracting your classmates.
 - Do not distribute any course materials (slides, homework assignments, solutions, notes, etc.) without permission.
 - Do not photograph or record lectures (audio or video) without permission.